megalithic/tmux-dnd-status/README.md

 Introduces a new `#{dnd_status}` format to display whether DND mode is on or off.

-Tested and working on macOs only.
+Tested and working on macOS only.

 ### Usage